Siram-Ramesh/Street-Jedi/README.md

 To do list:

--Make shit appear
+-Make characters appear (properly, if possible)

--Make shit work

--Make shit in general

--Turn it in before the due date
+-Make health bars/make them appear/ make them move

+-Create timers for moving and animation

+-QOL improvements/icing on the cake

+-Bugfixing, bugfixing everywhere